go-vela/docs/versioned_docs/version-0.26/usage/examples/secrets_internal.md

   Example Pipeline with internal secrets
 ---

-Example [Yaml](https://yaml.org/spec/) configuration for a project requiring a secrets to be used within a step
+Example [YAML](https://yaml.org/spec/) configuration for a project requiring a secrets to be used within a step

 ## Scenario

-User is looking to create a pipeline that can inject configuration that can not be placed into a Yaml file.
+User is looking to create a pipeline that can inject configuration that can not be placed into a YAML file.
 A simple example would be producing a Docker image with username and password.

 :::tip
 It is assumed you have created secrets `docker_username` and `docker_password` in the web interface or [CLI](/docs/reference/cli/secret/secret.md).